AJAY-OP/image-processor-client/README.md

 ### Documentation
-For all of the available methods and ful API reference, check our [documentaion].
+For all of the available methods and full API reference, check our [documentaion].

 [image-processor]: https://github.com/thec0sm0s/image-processor
 [documentaion]: https://image-processor-client.readthedocs.io/en/latest/